rmcanany/SolidEdgeHousekeeper/README-2024.2.md

 ![Edit Interactively Dialog](My%20Project/media/edit_interactively_dialog.png)

-As shown below, you choose where the dialog box is placed on the screen.
-The `X` and `Y` values are the number of pixels from the left and top of the screen, respectively.
+You choose the dialog's starting position. `X` and `Y` are the number of pixels from the left and top of the screen, respectively.
+If you move the dialog, it remembers the location for subsequent files.
+It doesn't remember between runs, unfortunately.
+That turns out to be surprisingly complicated.

 You can optionally set a countdown timer and/or start a command.

 ![Edit Interactively Options](My%20Project/media/edit_interactively.png)